jasonbrianhall/super_mario_brothers/README.md

 This is not a remake.
 This is the original Super Mario Bros. running on a virtualized 6502 CPU with emulated PPU and APU behavior.
 Unlike cycle-accurate emulators, this virtualizer translates 6502 instructions to native code for maximum performance and won't slow down like a real NES when overwhelmed.
 Available in two versions:

-1. **GTK3+/SDL Version**: Built with GTK3+ for configuration and controls and SDL for input and audio, includes APU and PPU caching optimizations
+1. **GTK3+/SDL Version**: Built with GTK3+ for configuration and controls and SDL for input and audio, includes Scaling, APU, and PPU caching optimizations
 2. **Allegro DOS/Linux Version**: DOS (Allegro 4 only) and Linux (Allegro 4 or 5) with extensive performance caching systems including scaling optimization
+3. **Pure SDL**: Built with SDL for input and audio, includes APU, and PPU caching optimizations

 You do have to provide your own NES ROM (md5sum 811b027eaf99c2def7b933c5208636de)